otoaneba/kanban-board/README.md

 ## Trouble shooting

-If in any case the code does not run on the live demo link, please try clearing any cacshe and run again.
+If in any case the code does not run on the live demo link, please try clearing any cache and run again.